Galal-pic/Real-Time-Preprocessing/README.md

-# Real-Time Fraud Detection with Kafka and Flink
+# Real-Time with Kafka and Flink

 This project is a real-time system that uses **Apache Kafka** for data streaming and **Apache Flink** for stream processing.
 It processes transaction data, enriches it with business rules, and detects fraudulent activities in real time.